wiredopposite/libxsm3/README.md

 ## What this does

-This library allows an Xbox 360 controller emulator to authenticate with retail consoles.
+This library allows an XInput controller emulator to authenticate with retail consoles.

 ## TODO